solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/opa/_index.md

 Note this script follows the docs outlined in [official OPA docs](https://www.openpolicyagent.org/docs/latest/kubernetes-admission-control/) with some small adaptations for the Gloo API.

-For you convenience, here's the content of setup.sh (click to reveal):
+For your convenience, here's the content of setup.sh (click to reveal):
 <details><summary>[setup.sh](setup.sh)</summary>
 ```
 {{% readfile file="docs/gloo_routing/virtual_services/opa/setup.sh" %}}